Portugal hopes new boss at BES marks fresh start for troubled bank

-LISBON Portugal's troubled Espirito Santo clan was forced to sell a chunk of the bank it founded and accept independent managers on Monday after the lender's links to the family unsettled international markets.
+LISBON Portugal's top bank was under new management on Monday, installing a respected economist as chief executive under pressure from the central bank after worries about the lender's links to the financially troubled Espirito Santo empire had unsettled international markets.

 An audit of the family-owned holding companies behind Banco Espirito Santo found financial irregularities that raised the prospect of potentially destabilising losses at the country's largest listed bank.